-- The Gulf Stream obviously dominates the energetic scene, undergoing strong meandering and ring shedding, both to the north and to the south of the jet axis.
+• The Gulf Stream obviously dominates the energetic scene, undergoing strong meandering and ring's shedding, both to the north and to the south of the jet axis.
 During the one-year simulation, a total of 7 cold-core (cyclonic) Gulf Stream rings are identified, of which 5 are actually formed during the one-year period, yielding a formation rate comparable with averaged observed values (Richardson, 1983).
-The modeled cold-core rings start migrating west-southwestward as soon as they detach from the Stream with translation speeds of $\approx 4-6$ cm s-1.
+The modeled cold-core rings start migrating west-southwestward as soon as they detach from the Stream with translation speeds of ≈ 4 - 6 cm s-1.
 Their size, measured as the radius of maximum velocity, varies between 40 and 80 km.
-All these characteristics, except for the ring's energy, are similar to typically observed features (e.g., Vastano et al., 1980; Joyce, 1984; Brown et al., 1986; Chassignet et al., 1990; Olson, 1991). - Various ring-stream interactions take place, not only during the ring formation process but also later along the migrating path, especially when the Gulf Stream undergoes strong meandering events. - Mainly because of these interactions, rings tend to change their intensity during their life, typically strengthening at the time of the interaction but subsequently weakening after the event has taken place.
-In two cyclonic ring cases such events are fatal for the ring because the vortices are reabsorbed by the jet, while in one case the cold-core ring almost disappears for several days only to reform as a new coherent vortex west of its latest location.
+All these characteristics, except for the ring's energy, are similar to typical observed features (e.g., Vastano et al., 1980; Joyce, 1984; Brown et al., 1986; Chassignet et al., 1990; Olson, 1991).

+- Various ring-stream interactions take place, not only during the ring formation process but also later along the migrating path, especially when the Gulf Stream undergoes strong meandering events. - Mainly because of these interactions, rings tend to change their intensity during their life, typically strengthening at the time of the interaction but subsequently weakening after the event has taken place.
+In two cyclonic ring cases such events are fatal for the ring because the vortices are reabsorbed by the jet, while in one case the cold-core ring almost disappears for several days only to reform as a new coherent vortex westward of its latest location.
 Ring-ring interactions are also strong, with two clear cases of cyclonic rings merging into each other. - The eastern region of the Gulf Stream recirculation appears to be more influenced by wave fields, although rings and other coherent vortices are still present.
 In particular, one anticyclone is identified forming a dipole with a Gulf Stream cold-core ring for a 1.5-month period, then detaching and migrating eastward before weakening and fading into the background flow.

+3.2.3 Region of interest

-iii.
-Region of interest.
-On the basis of the eddy energy content and dynamical characteristics discussed in Sections 3.b(i) and 3.b(ii), we choose our region of interest to be in the southern Gulf Stream recirculation area between 52 and 72W.
-The region features an abundance of cyclonic cold-core rings, yet lies a certain distance from the Gulf Stream axis in order to exclude the highly nonlinear and nonstationary areas where frequent ringstream interactions take place.
+On the basis of the eddy energy content and dynamical characteristics discussed in sections 3.2.1 and 3.2.2, we choose our region of interest located in the southern Gulf Stream recirculation area between 52° and 72°W. The region features an abundance of cyclonic cold-core rings, yet remaining at a certain distance from the Gulf Stream axis in order to exclude the highly non-linear and non-stationary areas where frequent ring-stream interactions take place.